Tafehi/lstm_rnn_next_word_prediction/README.md

 5- Model Evaluation: The model is evaluated using a set of example sentences to test its ability to predict the next word accurately.

 6- Deployment: A Streamlit web application is developed to allow users to input a sequence of words and get the predicted next word in real-time.

+## Runnig platform

+This application is running on streamlit which is written in python.
+To test the application please click on ``